Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Reduction to -quasilinear equation and linearisation for the complex gradient equation

 Let $N\subset \C$ be an open set and let $\mu,\nu\in C(N,\C)$ and assume that

 Consider an autonomous $\R$-linear equation

 on a domain $\Om \subset \C$ and assume that all solutions satisfy $f\in C(\Om,\C)\cap W^{1,2}_{loc}(\Om,\C)$ are such that $f:\Om \to N$.
 Set

 where $\Phi:N\to N$ is a homeomorphism in $W^{1,2}_{loc}$.
-Is it possible to chose $\Phi$ such that the new field $F$ solves a $\C$-quasilinear equation?
+Is it possible to choose $\Phi$ such that the new field $F$ solves a $\C$-quasilinear equation?
 In particular is this possible when $f$ solves the complex gradient equation \eqref{eq:Cgrad}?

 \begin{Lem} Let $\Phi\in N\to N$ be a homeomorphism in $W^{1,2}_{loc}$ such that for every $U\Subset N$, $\Phi\in R(U,\C)$, where $R(U,\C)$ is the \emph{Royden algebra} of $U$, equal to

 and where $ \mathbb{W}^{1,2}(U,\C)=\{v\in L^1_{loc}(U,\C):Dv\in L^2\}$ is the homogeneous Sobolev space.
 Let $f$ be a solution of \eqref{eq:1} on $\Om$.
 Then $F=\Phi(f)$ solves the equation